gitgrupoift/ift-learning-system/wp-content/plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 1.5.12 - Wednesday, 1st July 2020 =
+* Fix: PHP error if WooCommerce was not installed and the Google Analytics Purchase event is enabled.
+* Fix: Flows & Steps ready-made templates were unable to import due to the X-CSRF-TOKEN JS error.

+= Version 1.5.11 - Tuesday, 16th June 2020 =
+* New: Users can now share [non-personal usage data](https://my.cartflows.com/usage-tracking/?utm_source=wp_repo&utm_medium=changelog&utm_campaign=usage_tracking) to help us test and develop better products.
+* Fix: CartFlows setup wizard.
+* Fix: Showing notice 'Remove selected product from checkout' even there is no product selected in Global checkout.
+* Fix: Redirected to the cart when the order canceled by a user for PayPal checkout gateway.

 = Version 1.5.10 - Wednesday, 3rd June 2020 =
 * New: Gutenberg templates added.